cf-convention/cf-convention.github.io/discussion.md

 2. [Enhancements and defects][github_conventions]

-  * Proposals for enhancements and possible defects to the CF conventions, that may or may not have started as conversations on the general discussion forum.
+    Proposals for enhancements and reports of defects in the CF conventions, that may or may not have started as conversations on the general discussion forum.

 3. [Website discussion][github_website]

-  * A forum for discussing and proposing changes to the [CF website][website].
+    A forum for discussing and proposing changes to the [CF website][website] or reporting defects.

 No registration with CF is required to contribute; all that is needed is a freely available [GitHub account][github].